-At Maple Tree this is achieved through the use of Individual Education Plans which identify the needs of the pupil, the targets for progress

-- how these targets will be implemented - the frequency of support received by the pupil - clear criteria for success within an agreed time frame.
+At Maple Tree this is achieved through the use of SEND Support Plans (SSP) which identify the needs of the pupil, the targets for progress, how these targets will be implemented, the frequency of support received by the pupil and clear criteria for success within an agreed time frame.
+School support will be identified as either Stage 1, Stage 2, which requires a SSP, or Stage 3 which will mean the child has an Education and Health Care Plan (EHC).

-Interventions are planned in a cohesive manner and are linked to discussions held at Progress Meetings and SSP meetings.
+Interventions are planned in a cohesive manner and are linked to discussions held at regular meetings.
 Interventions are planned robustly to ensure progress for pupils.
-All interventions are planned in collaboration with the class teacher, teaching assistant and SENDCO.
+All interventions are planned in collaboration with the class teacher, teaching assistant and SENDCo.

 The level of support provided will be flexible and will depend on the immediate needs of the individual pupil.
-Pupils with a higher level of need at School Support will typically receive up to 15 hours of small group / 1:1 support both within and outside the classroom.
+Pupils with a higher level of need at School Support will typically receive up to 12 hours of small group / 1:1 support both within and outside the classroom.